denzelrenner/LIFE4136-Group1-Rotation2/README.md

    png ~/path/to/ouput_image/directory/diploid_electrostatic_image.png, 3500, 3500, -1, ray=0, dpi=500
    ```
 ## Movie Generation
 We also want to have a short video showing some of our protein molecules rotating over time.
 The logic behind this is the same as with a flipbook.
 Over 360 degrees, we will rotate the protein molecule by 1 degree across a given axis, and take a picture after each rotation.
-Combining those individuals together will make a movie.
+Combining those individual images together will make a movie.
 This can be accomplished by running the scripts below:

 ### g46214
-You will have to open a new PyMol window and then run the commands below

 ### Tetraploids

+You will have to open a new PyMOL window and then run the commands below in the PyMOL command line
 ```bash
 load ~/g46214_modelling_output/gatk_04AF_tetraploid_b50ff/gatk_04AF_tetraploid_b50ff_unrelaxed_rank_001_alphafold2_ptm_model_1_seed_000.pdb, tetraploid_g46214